slerman12/Builder/tributaries-ml/src/tributaries/README.md

 The ```my_sweep``` and ```my_plot``` toggles have [additional configurations](Sweeps.py) that can be used to further customize the launching and plots.

-[You may use one of the blueprint sweep files examples](Examples/Sweeps) to make it easy.
+[You may use one of the provided examples](Examples/Sweeps) to make it easy.

 ### Running